patroni/patroni/docs/CONTRIBUTING.rst

 Running tests
 -------------

-Base requirements:
+Requirements for running behave tests:

 1. PostgreSQL packages need to be installed.
 2. PostgreSQL binaries must be available in your `PATH`.
-You may need to add them to the path with something like `PATH=:/usr/lib/postgresql/11/bin:$PATH <test commands>`.
+You may need to add them to the path with something like `PATH=/usr/lib/postgresql/11/bin:$PATH python -m behave`.
-3. If you'd like to test with external DCSs (e.g., Etcd, Consul, Zookeeper, and Kuberetes) you'll need the packages installed and binaries available in the `PATH`.
-See the `get_<dcs>` functions in the scripting in [the Travis configuration](.travis.yml) for more details4.
+3. If you'd like to test with external DCSs (e.g., Etcd, Consul, and Zookeeper) you'll need the packages installed and respective services running and accepting unencrypted/unprotected connections on localhost and default port.
+In the case of Etcd or Consul, the behave test suite could start them up if binaries are available in the `PATH`.
+See the `get_<dcs>` functions in the scripting in [the Travis configuration](.travis.yml) for more details.

  Install dependencies:

 .. code-block:: bash